Kate-alt-69/SM1/README.md

 - **utils** folder for saving Module like Code assest's
 - Start Up Logging
 - Command Excution Loging and/or Easier Debug
+- Dynamicly Starting up Command Files
+  - how to Create (UPCOMING...)

 ## Upcoming*
 **!!These Features Maybe Still Coming (and/or i forgot to edit the README.md)!!**